Cenozoic: Quaternary

 The Quaternary spans from 2.58 million years ago to present day, and is the shortest geological period in the Phanerozoic Eon.
 It features modern animals, and dramatic changes in the climate.
 It is divided into two epochs: the Pleistocene and the Holocene.

 The Pleistocene lasted from 2.58 million to 11,700 years ago.
 This epoch was marked by ice ages as a result of the cooling trend that started in the Mid-Eocene.
 There were at least four separate glaciation periods marked by the advance of ice caps as far south as 40° N in mountainous areas.
 Meanwhile, Africa experienced a trend of desiccation which resulted in the creation of the Sahara, Namib, and Kalahari deserts.
-Many animals evolved including mammoths, giant ground sloths, dire wolves, sabre-toothed cats, and most famously Homo sapiens.
+Many animals evolved including mammoths, giant ground sloths, dire wolves, sabre-toothed cats, and Homo sapiens.
 100,000 years ago marked the end of one of the worst droughts in Africa, and led to the expansion of primitive humans.
 As the Pleistocene drew to a close, a major extinction wiped out much of the world's megafauna, including some of the hominid species, such as Neanderthals.
 All the continents were affected, but Africa to a lesser extent.
 It still retains many large animals, such as hippos.

 The Holocene began 11,700 years ago and lasts to the present day.
 All recorded history and "the Human history" lies within the boundaries of the Holocene Epoch.
 Human activity is blamed for a mass extinction that began roughly 10,000 years ago, though the species becoming extinct have only been recorded since the Industrial Revolution.
 This is sometimes referred to as the "Sixth Extinction".
 It is often cited that over 322 recorded species have become extinct due to human activity since the Industrial Revolution, but the rate may be as high as 500 vertebrate species alone, the majority of which have occurred after 1900.

 Tectonics

 Geologically, the Cenozoic is the era when the continents moved into their current positions.
-Australia-New Guinea, having split from Pangea during the early Cretaceous, drifted north and, eventually, collided with South-east Asia; Antarctica moved into its current position over the South Pole; the Atlantic Ocean widened and, later in the era (2.8 million years ago), South America became attached to North America with the isthmus of Panama.
+Australia-New Guinea, having split from Pangea during the early Cretaceous, drifted north and, eventually, collided with Southeast Asia; Antarctica moved into its current position over the South Pole; the Atlantic Ocean widened and, later in the era (2.8 million years ago), South America became attached to North America with the isthmus of Panama.